KarimMelshammaa/Recommendation-Engines-Exercises/README.md

 # Recommendation-Engines-Exercises
 This set of code contains exercises on creating recommendation engines for movie viewers.
-The code includes Collaborative and Content-based filtering.
+The code includes Collaborative and Non-Personalized filtering.